mharrisb1/openai-responses-python/docs/user_guide/index.md

 # User Guide

-To mock API calls within a test function you must decorate the test function with a mock decorator.
+To mock API calls within a test function just decorate the test function with a mock decorator.
 Each endpoint has its own decorator.
 You can [chain](chaining.md) decorators if your test calls more than one endpoint.
 Each decorator has the following arguments:

 - `latency` - synthetic latency in seconds to introduce to the call(s).
 Defaults to `0.0`.